 In this article we’ve picked 10 of the best modern jazz guitarists playing in 2021 and taken a look at their style and recommended some of their albums to check out.

-When discussing the greatest jazz guitarists of all time, we tend to centre the conversation around heroes of the past.
+When discussing the most famous jazz guitar players of all time, we tend to centre the conversation around heroes of the past.

 Of course, whilst they all had their own part to play in defining the role of the jazz guitar, and indeed setting the bar for what could be achieved, jazz has continued to develop, with innovations in composition, harmony and technology paving the way for new generations of guitarists, and their unique voices.

 This list of ten of the best contemporary jazz guitarists covers a wide variety of styles and focuses on those who have emerged since the 1990’s.

 From straight-ahead to avant-garde, blues guitar to fusion, the influence of these modern-day greats can be readily observed at jam sessions and clubs all over the world.
 We strongly urge that you check out their recommended listening, better yet – go out and see them live!